FIMMWAVE

 A finite difference mode solver

-FIMMWAVE includes an advanced finite difference mode solver - the FDM Solver.
+FIMMWAVE includes an advanced finite difference mode solver: the FDM Solver.
 It is implemented in a fully vectorial way.
-Advanced techniques make Photon Design's implementation of the finite difference method substantially more accurate than has hitherto been available from this method.
+It supports non-uniform meshes, with automatic refinement in regions where higher resolution is needed.
+Advanced techniques make Photon Design's implementation of the finite difference method substantially more accurate than has been available up until now from this method.

 Modes FDM Solver